FREE Case Review (866) 588-0600

 What Should I Do if Someone Hits My Dog With Their Car?

-According to state law (CGS $ 22-332), dogs must be restrained by owners at all times to protect others [1].
-When a dog is hit after running into the street, it suggests that the owner broke this law.
+According to state law (CGS $ 22-332), owners must always restrain dogs to protect others [1].
+When a dog is hit after running into the street, it suggests the owner broke this law.

 Can I Sue a Driver for Hitting My Dog?